Noweisri/Encryption-Algorithms-GUI/README.md

 ### How to add your algorithm to the drop-menu list
 > [!TIP]
->Put your algorithm brief inside html brackets for a better user experience, as shown below.
+>Put your algorithm brief inside HTML brackets for a better user experience, as shown following :point_right: ,
 > \<HTML> Example brief \</HTML>
 ```Java
 Object[][] ArrayOfAlgorithms = {